Skip to content

 Can I participate without a bike?

 Anything non-motorized and human-powered is acceptable and welcome.
-Skateboarders, rollerbladers, people on scooters, and joggers are often seen joining in the protest.
+Joggers, Rollerbladers and people on scooters and skateboards are often seen joining in the protest.

 Can I rent a bike to ride in the protest?

-Portland has many options for visitors to join in the Naked Bike Ride.
-You can find a bike rental in this directory.
+Portland has many options for visitors to join in the World Naked Bike Ride.
+There are plenty of bike rental shops, including Cycle Portland Bike Tours, Cyclepath PDX and Everybody’s Bike Rentals & Tours.
 Or take advantage of Portland’s Biketown bike-share system and protest in style.
 Keep in mind, however, that thousands of people participate in the ride, many of whom may also want to rent a bicycle.
 It is recommended to find a rental well before the event.

 Isn’t it illegal to be naked?

-Nudity, in the form of protest, is protected by Oregon’s constitution.
-However, lewd behavior, as defined by Oregon law, is not.
-Please don’t be lewd, obscene, or engage in any sexual activity – that is an arrestable offense.
+Public nudity, in the form of protest, is protected by Oregon’s constitution.
+However, lewd behavior is not.
+Please don’t be lewd, obscene or engage in any sexual activity — that is an arrestable offense.

 Won’t I get cold?